How to startup by not outsourcing your product development

 We have an app idea but you have to sign an NDA before we can share it with you.

 Some even claim that their “lawyer” advised them to have NDAs signed.
 We have ideas pitched to us every day.
-They add up to 10-15 a week go well over 600 a year?
+They add up to 10-15 a week, over 600 a year.
 Do you think it is a good idea that we sign 600 NDAs every year?
 What if one of them goes wrong?
 How do you know that we haven’t already signed an NDA with someone whose project has similar aspects to yours?
-Did you know that NDAs actually do not protect your idea?
+Did you know that NDAs do not protect your idea?

 That said, we do sign NDAs for legitimate business cases.
 For example, when you share your client list, data, or proprietary source code.
 We even have a clause in our contract that obligates both parties to protect each other’s private business information.

-But we don’t sign NDAs for ideas, because it interferes with our normal business operation.
-Because it doesn’t actually work and it can potentially harm us.
+But we don’t sign NDAs for ideas because it interferes with our business operations.
+Because it doesn’t work and it can potentially harm us.

 Our Advice?
 Let go of your desire to hide and protect your idea.
 You have nothing unless you validate that idea which often requires sharing it with at least 10-100 people.
-Executing an idea successfully is very hard and most people aren’t prepared to take on the challenge.
-If your idea can easily be copied by another company, then your idea wasn’t viable enough to begin with.
+Executing an idea successfully is hard; most people aren’t prepared to take on the challenge.
+If another company can easily copy your idea, then your idea wasn’t viable enough to begin with.
 In that case, start brainstorming again.

 Time and cost estimates

-We frequently get emails that provide a long list of features for a Facebook, Instagram, Snapchat clone for a specific market niche.
+We frequently get emails that provide a long list of features for a Facebook, Instagram, or Snapchat clone for a specific market niche.
 How much do they cost?